-The 150 BLM (based in Boise and Fairbanks, Alaska) and 280 U.S. Forest Service (USFS) Smokejumpers are a pool of resources available to any area experiencing fire management problems.
+The 150 BLM (based in Boise and Fairbanks, Alaska) and 280 U.S. Forest Service (USFS) smokejumpers are part of a national pool of highly trained personnel ready to support wildland fire operations wherever they are needed.

 Smokejumpers can be used effectively when: